 “We do not want you to become lazy, but to imitate those who through faith and patience inherit what has been promised.”

 To learn about our inherited faith.
 To fully understand what our faith means to us, we must know where it comes from.
 Goal of the class is to tell the story of where our faith comes from through the perspective of the Old Testament.
-We want to encourage the youth to question their family and parents about their inherited faith and incorporate that in their own faith.
-Create a safe environment for the youth to talk about faith, both inherited and their own journey.
+We want to encourage the youth to question their family and parents about their inherited faith and incorporate thieir understanding into their own faith.
+Create a safe environment for the youth to talk about faith.

 To understand what our faith is, we must understand where our faith comes from … therefore middle school has an Old Testament focus.
 We will use a curriculum that has been written just for this class.
 It is a lectionary-based plan that focuses on the Old Testament readings from each week.
 There are many reasons to study the Old Testament.
 For one, the Old Testament lays the foundation for the teachings and events found in the New Testament.
 The Bible is a progressive revelation.
 If you skip the first half of any good book and try to finish it, you will have a hard time understanding the characters, the plot and the ending.
 In the same way, the New Testament is only completely understood when we see its foundation of the events, characters, laws, sacrificial system, covenants and promises of the Old Testament.

 This class is meant to build to Confirmation.
-While the Confirmation process itself will not begin until February, this is designed to be a Confirmation Prep class.
-After three years of this study, youth should be prepared to enter into the process of Confirmation and make their inherited faith their own.
+While the Confirmation process itself will not begin until February, this is designed to be a Confirmation prep class.
+After three years of this study, youth should be prepared to enter into the Confirmation process and make their inherited faith their own.